 Since they exist in this theological framework, they view communion as a necessary component in the life of the church like many other evangelical denominations do.
 They also tend to view communion as entirely symbolic.

 The bread and the grape juice help worshipers remember the crucifixion of Jesus and focus their minds on God.
-Jesus is specially present in or around the elements.
+Jesus is especially present in or around the elements.
+(Also see Catholic vs Non-Denominational: What’s the Difference?)

 Although non-denominational churches typically hold these beliefs about the Lord’s Supper in common, the actual practice of communion varies from church to church.
 Some churches have communion every week, while others only have it once a month.

-Certain pastors prefer that ushers past the bread and juice down the pews, while other church leaders serve the elements to each congregant individually.
+Certain pastors prefer that ushers pass the bread and juice down the pews, while other church leaders serve the elements to each congregant individually.
 Part of this variety is due to the nature and origin of non-denominational churches.
+(Also see What Is a Non-Denominational Church?)

 The non-denominational church tradition originates from the Stone Campbell Restoration Movement in the 19th century.
 This movement desired to return to the example of the early church.
 To do this, they sought to make the Bible the only source of authority for the organization and practice of the church.